Available 24h

 in the Bagni archives.
 Its intricate decoration stylizes a blooming plant.

-The outline of the pattern was hand-drawn with flowing wax, then covered with colorful enamels.
-After firing, a black patina is applied to highlight the details and create a unique final effect.
+The outline of the pattern was hand-drawn with flowing wax and then coated with colorful enamels.
+After firing, a black patina is applied to emphasize the details and create a unique final effect.

 Nuove Forme was established in 1993, inheriting the legacy of the ceramic brand